On the topological contents of eta invariants: Examples

-We start with $x\in A_{4m-1}\subseteq \pi_{4m-1}(MBString)$.
+We start with $x\in A_{4m-1}\subseteq \pi_{4m-1}(MString)$.
 This element goes to zero if it is mapped to the right or down.
 The class $\bar W(\eta^{top}(x))$ is represented by the power series

-Note that we can define classes $\theta^{Spin}$ and $\lambda_{n}^{Spin}:=n-\theta^{Spin}\in KO^{0}(BSpin_{+})$ analogously to (\ref{eq1100}).
+Note that we can define classes $\theta^{Spin}$ and $\lambda_{n}^{Spin}:=n-\theta^{Spin}\in KO^{0}(BSpin)$ analogously to (\ref{eq1100}).
 Then we have equalities of the evaluations

-where the elements $\hat y$ and $\hat w$ are images and lifts as indicated in the above diagram, and where we use the compatibility of the $K$-theory Thom isomorphisms for $MBString$ and $MBSpin$.
+where the elements $\hat y$ and $\hat w$ are images and lifts as indicated in the above diagram, and where we use the compatibility of the $K$-theory Thom isomorphisms for $MString$ and $MSpin$.
 In the construction of $b^{top}$ in \cite[Sec 4.1]{2009arXiv0912.4875B} we go the other way.
-We first lift $x$ to $\hat z$ which maps to $\tilde z$ which is then again lifted to $\Sigma^{-1}MBSpin$.
-Modulo the obvious ambiguities this element in the lower left corner is the negative of $\hat w$ from the upper right corner.
+We first lift $x$ to $\hat z$ which maps to $\tilde z$ which is then again lifted to $\Sigma^{-1}MSpin\Q$.
+It is a general fact of such a diagram chase in a product of fibre sequences that modulo the obvious ambiguities this element in the lower left corner is the negative of $\hat w$ from the upper right corner.
 By the definition of $b^{top}$ in \cite[Sec 4.1]{2009arXiv0912.4875B} we see that $b_{\C}^{top}(x)$ is represented by

 Combining this with (\ref{eq1102}) and (\ref{eq1103}) we see that

 This proves the first assertion of Theorem \ref{thm7}.